Sehnaj Singh

-Sehnaj Singh (born 29 July 1993) is an Indian professional footballer who plays as a central midfielder for I-League club Namdhari.
+Sehnaj Singh (born 29 July 1993) is an Indian professional footballer who plays as a midfielder.

 Club career

 Pailan Arrows

 Sehnaj is a product of the Gurdaspur Football Academy and the Chandigarh Football Academy.
 During the summer of 2011, he signed for Pailan Arrows who were then known as Indian Arrows, to play in the I-League.
 He played his first game for the team against East Bengal on 18 December 2011.
 He then continued in the starting line-up for the Arrows against Pune in a match that ended 1–1.

 Mumbai Tigers and Mumbai FC

 Sehnaj joined Mumbai in January 2014 from Mumbai Tigers after the club was disbanded.
 Sehnaj was initially part of the Mumbai Tigers' squad to take part in the 2013 I-League 2nd Division.
 He made his debut for Mumbai on 15 January 2014 in the Federation Cup at the Jawaharlal Nehru Stadium, Kochi in which he played the first half before being replaced by Henry Ezeh as Mumbai lost the match 1–0.